How to Use Emotions to Make Rational Decisions

 If you're creating a physical list, start by placing “emotions” on the left side of the page and ask yourself what your emotions are telling you to do.
 Place “reason/rationale” on the right side of the page and ask yourself what your reason tells you to do.
 Trying this exercise will help you clear your mind and use the facts to review your feelings in an organized, rational manner to make the best decision.

-Remember, learning to recognize, understand, and manage your feelings is a game-changer.
+Learning to recognize, understand, and manage your feelings is a game-changer.
 Take the time to get to know your emotions and use them to make more rational decisions.
 Be sure to check out many more motivational blogs here.
-If you would like to take an emotional intelligence assessment, check this out.
+If you want to take an emotional intelligence assessment, check this out.
 Not only can you take an emotional intelligence assessment quiz, but you can also learn about coaching and resources for improving it!

 More Motivational Reads Here »